hassio-addons/addon-tailscale/tailscale/DOCS.md

 which is the default), the add-on will also advertise routes to your subnets on all supported interfaces to Tailscale.

-Consider disabling key expiry to avoid loosing connection to your Home Assistant device.
+Consider disabling key expiry to avoid losing connection to your Home Assistant device.
 See [Key expiry][tailscale_info_key_expiry] for more information.

 ```yaml